-Tallwave Data-Driven Insights into the Evolving Customer Experience Pre and Post Pandemic The world as we know it has changed forever.
+The world as we know it has changed forever.
 Or has it?

 The effects of COVID-19 were immediate and felt by every industry and business across the globe.
-Consumer behaviors and expectations changed overnight as fear and anxiety swept through communities and resulted in pandemic trepidation.
-Some businesses struggled to restock products that were flying off their shelves, while others were directed to lock their doors and go home.
-Events and experiences of all types - especially traumatic ones - shape consumer expectations and needs.
-Since the initial onset of COVID-19, analysts and forecasters predicted that buyer's behaviors would change for good, and businesses would permanently pivot from prioritizing convenience and price to safety and wellbeing.
-Following suit, automotive brands started reimagining how they could incorporate mask holders and anti-microbial features into vehicles.
+Customer behaviors and expectations changed overnight as fear and anxiety swept through communities, resulting in pandemic trepidation.
+Some businesses struggled to restock products that were flying off shelves, while others were directed to lock their doors and go home.
+Events and experiences of all types - especially traumatic ones - shape customer expectations and needs.
+Since the initial onset of COVID-19, analysts and forecasters predicted that buyers' behaviors would change for good - forcing businesses to pivot from prioritizing convenience and cost to safety and wellbeing.
+Following suit, automotive brands began reimagining how they could incorporate mask holders and anti-microbial features into vehicles.
 Brick & mortars started redesigning spatial layouts and offering curbside experiences.

-But instead of latching onto a single line of thinking and blindly following the suggested "new normal" best practices for our clients and their customers, we took a pause.
+But instead of latching onto a single line of thinking and blindly following the suggested "new normal" best practices for our clients and their customers, we took pause.
 How do you validate where you really want your business and the experiences you craft to go?
 Is incorporating health and safety precautions more important than overburdening the customer?
-Do you continue to invest in something without first confirming it's what consumers really want?
-How do you truly understand and plan for the post-COVID consumer as everyone begins venturing back outside their homes?
+Do you continue to invest in something without first confirming it's what customers really want?
 Best practices are guidelines to be referenced, not hard and fast rules.
-In fact, innovators and market leaders who want to implement experiences of tomorrow should never just follow where everyone else is going.
-Curiosity and critical thinking should lead the way in developing the customer experience you wish to provide.
+In fact, innovators and market leaders who want to implement experiences of tomorrow shouldn't be followers.
+Curiosity and critical thinking should lead the way.
 Uncovering pockets of opportunity that can change market strategies and transform experiences should be the goal.
 That's why we gathered insights to facilitate a different type of conversation.
-Is safety indeed the number one priority for customers across demographics and consumer groups moving into a post-COVID world?
-Or will businesses see digital experiences abandoned and consumers eagerly flooding their physical stores?
+Is safety indeed the number one priority for customers across demographics and customer groups moving into a post-pandemic world?
+Or will businesses see digital experiences abandoned and customers eagerly flooding their physical stores?
 We have to admit, the results of our research surprised us.
 And you might be surprised, too.
 About the survey The Data-Driven Insights Into Evolving Customer Experience Report relied on quantitative research, surveying 1,010 individuals ages 24-65+ from across the U.S. through the Harmon Research consumer panel.
 Respondents were asked a series of questions in order to understand changing consumer behaviors, perceptions, and needs before, during, and after COVID-19.
 The quantitative survey was conducted online in April 2021.
 Some of those surveyed work from home, while others work in an office.
 Income levels varied, as well.
 1,010 Individuals surveyed from across U.S.